elmunoz42/doctor-lookup/README.md

 ## Known Bugs

 _IN THE GEOLOCATION BRANCH IN GITHUB Asynchrony is not fully resolved for current location if HTML5 can't get location in time.
-The error is handled in the front end with an alert that asks the user to try again and in the lookup-interface with an if statement that keeps the BetterDoctor API from being triggered.
-Would like to find a solution to use callback function for location not sure why it isn't working._
+The error is handled in the front end with an alert that asks the user to try again and in the lookup-interface with an if statement that keeps the BetterDoctor API from being triggered._

 ## Support and contact details